-On June 4, 2020, the Company announced it entered into a commercial agreement dated June 4th, 2020 with The David McAntony Gibson Foundation o/a GlobalMedic ("GM") to deploy DDC's patented drone delivery solution to provide service to the Beausoleil First Nation Community ("BFN") in Ontario.
-Funding for the project was received by donors, including from OEC Group (Canada), a global logistics provider servicing clients in all major industries including aerospace, healthcare, global retail, automotive and manufacturing.
-The Company has received the full up-front payment under the terms of this agreement, which has been charged to deferred revenue, and is subject to recognition into revenue over the six-month term of this agreement.
+On June 4, 2020, the Company announced it entered into a commercial agreement with The David McAntony Gibson Foundation o/a GlobalMedic ("GM") to deploy DDC's patented drone delivery solution to provide service to the Beausoleil First Nation Community ("BFN") in Ontario.

 The Company completed deployment and setup of site infrastructure in September 2020 and began commercial operations from BFN mainland to BFN Christian Island.
-Revenue from this agreement has been included on a pro rata basis and is consistent with the Company's revenue recognition policies.
-The term of the contract with GlobalMedic concluded during the three months ended March 31, 2021.
+The six month contract with GlobalMedic concluded during the three months ended March 31, 2021, as defined in the original commercial agreement.